 The manufacturer also offers an onsite sizing tool for its dealers, Cramer said.
 “They come in the house, sit down with the customer, and walk through the house and let them know what they can back up.
 It will automatically size the generator for them right on the spot.”

 Propane may also deliver additional advantages over natural gas, Jaenicke noted.
-In some cases, a standby generator may be the first gas entry point in the home, so propane may be a more affordable fuel option when you calculate the infrastructure cost to bring natural gas to a home.
-And some owners choose to use a propane standby generator even when natural gas is available, Jaenicke said.
+In some cases, a standby generator may be the first gas entry point in the home.
+For this reason, propane may be a more affordable fuel option when you calculate the infrastructure cost to bring natural gas to a home.
+In some cases, owners will choose to use a propane standby generator even when natural gas is available, Jaenicke said.

 “In situations like Hurricane Sandy or the hurricanes in New Orleans, natural gas can be shut off for literally months,” he said.
 “A propane standby generator starts to makes sense when you realize you have your own propane supply on site and a relationship with a propane retailer that can keep it full for you.”